Executive Editorial

 In October, U11 and U12 teams requested to wear Jamaican colors at practice as a show of support to their coaches Kemar Jackson and Canniggia Johnson.

-We will be releasing information soon on a campaign to offer support in the aftermath of Hurricane Melissa.
+As mentioned in the Exec Editorial, we will be releasing information soon on a campaign to offer support in the aftermath of Hurricane Melissa.
 More to come as our thoughts go out to everyone impacted by this situation.

-TEnley adkisson odp midwst regional pool
+TEnley adkisson odp midwEst regional pool

 At